jonblk/vidviewer/README.md

 # vidviewer (work in progress!)

-A minimal web app for downloading, organizing, and viewing yt-dlp.
+A minimal web app for downloading, organizing, and viewing yt-dlp videos.
 The server is run from a Go executable which also serves frontend assets.

 ![vidviewer2](https://github.com/jonblk/vidviewer/assets/132053602/6e885be6-a820-4c28-a7b2-6fcbcf447bec)